Quick Links to MY Canada National Communications on This Issue:

 Families all across Canada have seen a number of changes in recent years, namely in terms of the rights parents have in raising, educating, and disciplining their children.
 Below are some of the recent bills, motions, and issues that have affected parental rights at the federal and provincial levels.

 Parental Rights on the Federal Level:

 Diminishing parental rights have attracted attention on a federal level.
-CPC leadership hopeful Brad Trost has included a promise to introduce a Parental Bill of Rights in Parliament in his policy platform in the CPC leadership race.
-This Bill of Rights would protect children from being subjected to the social values of leftist provincial and federal governments.
-Similarly, CPC leadership candidate Pierre Lemieux has said, “Parents are the first educators of their children; I would ensure government never places itself between parents and their children.”
+CPC leadership hopeful Brad Trost had included a promise to introduce a Parental Bill of Rights in Parliament in his policy platform for last year’s CPC leadership race.
+This Bill of Rights would have protected children from being subjected to the social values of leftist provincial and federal governments.

 Ontario Bill 28: “All Families Are Equal Act” // Banning “Mother” and “Father”